telerik/winforms-docs/controls/spreadsheet/how-to/customize-row-column-headers.md

 ---
 title: Customize Row and Column Headers
-page_title: Customize Row and Column Headers
+page_title: Customize Row and Column Headers - WinForms Spreadsheet Control
-description: Customize Row and Column Headers
+description: Learn how to customize the row and column header in WinForms Spreadsheet.
 slug: radspreadsheet-howto-customize-row-column-headers
 tags: customize,row,and,column,headers
 published: True